 - 6A.
-The fee to be paid by an applicant for the issue of a certificate or other form of written approval under paragraph 8(1) and (2) of the Order for the design, production or distribution of aircraft, aircraft components or aircraft materials shall be as follows: - (a) in respect of a Design Organisation Approval, a Production Organisation Approval or a Certificate of Approval for Distributors specified in the Singapore Airworthiness Requirements (SAR), the fee shall be \$1,100 per annum for each branch of the applicant's organisation in a different geographical location;
+The fee to be paid by an applicant for the issue of a certificate or other form of written approval under paragraph 8(1) and (2) of the Order for the design, production or distribution of aircraft, aircraft components or aircraft materials, is \$1,100 per annum for each branch of the applicant's organisation in a different geographical location for - (a) a Design Organisation Approval; - (b) a Production Organisation Approval; or - (c) a Certificate of Approval for Distributors specified in the Singapore Airworthiness Requirements (SAR).